Low Vision Occupational Therapy

 3. Identify and mark items that need to stand out by providing contrast and marking them with bright tape.

-4. Increase lighting so things can be seen more easily.5.
-Reduce clutter on floors, countertops and tables to increase safety.
 6. Educate a person on how to use other senses such as touch, hearing and smell.

-7. Recommend and train a person in the use of assistive devices such as magnifiers and voice activated clocks,computers, microwaves.
-8. Teach the patient how to maximize their residual and peripheral vision.
+7. Recommend and train a person in the use of assistive devices such as magnifiers and voice activated clocks, computers, microwaves.

 To see an occupational therapist, a patient must have a physician referral.
-This referral can come from your Optometrist, Ophthalmologist, primary physician, or nurse practitioner.
-It is recommend that the patient be seen by an Optometrist who specializes in Low Vision first for a complete evaluation.
+This referral can come from your optometrist, ophthalmologist, primary physician, or nurse practitioner.
+It is recommend that the patient be seen by an optometrist who specializes in low vision first for a complete evaluation.

-Dan Roberts, the founding director of MD Support, Inc and the author of The First Year: Age-Related Macular Degeneration: An Essential Guide for the Newly Diagnosed , has shared his thoughts and experience on low vision services through an e-interview.
+Dan Roberts, the founding director of MD Support, Inc and the author of The First Year: Age-Related Macular Degeneration: An Essential Guide for the Newly Diagnosed, has shared his thoughts and experience on low vision services through an e-interview.

-Dan Roberts, not only knows first hand what it means to live with age related macular degeneration, he is also knows about and teaches others how low vision services can help them to maintain their independence.
+Dan, not only knows first hand what it means to live with age related macular degeneration, he is also knows about and teaches others how low vision services can help them to maintain their independence.

-To read his interesting remarks click here:
+To read his interesting remarks click here: Interview with Dan Roberts

 √ Prevention of Macular Degeneration?